Cheddi Jagan: Personal life

 After graduating from dental school in 1942, Jagan met Janet Rosenberg, a student nurse, in spring 1943.
 They married in 1943, and had two children: Nadira and Cheddi Jr. (who in turn produced five grandchildren).

+Jagan and his wife shared a lifelong friendship with Billy Strachan, a leading British communist and a pioneer of black civil rights in Britain.

 Janet Jagan followed her husband's footsteps and held the positions of prime minister and president in 1997 (succeeded as president by Bharrat Jagdeo in 1999).

 Personality

 Clem Seecharan characterised Jagan as a man of integrity, "who did not steal and never construed the political vocation as a means of amassing wealth".
 He would also label him as an "attractive and incorruptible man" known for his frugality.
 However, Seecharan would also accuse Jagan of ideological inflexibility and an "apparent inability to comprehend or empathise with African insecurities".
 An article by Indo-Guyanese author Frank Birbalsingh also praised his integrity, pointing out that "Never, in his half-century of involvement in politics, has anyone been able to point a finger at him, while charges of financial corruption, sexual misconduct or electoral fraudulence have been levelled at most of his contemporaries."